The Peak Shopping Period for retail sales and for businesses of every measure Is the Holiday Season.

 1. Including Fresh Audience in Your Strategy

-So make sure the audience you’re targeting is one which is somehow familiar with your offerings.
+Remember, remarketing costs money.
+And you can’t waste it on an audience that has fewer chances of conversions.
+So make sure the audience you’re targeting is somehow familiar with your offerings.
 This is because converting existing users is easier than converting new ones.

 2. Overlooked Bids, Not Actually Monitoring Them

-In the holiday season, you need to closely monitor your bids.
+During the holiday season, you need to closely monitor your bids.
 This’ll help you make sure that your ads are not paused because of your bid cap.
 Monitoring your bids will help you make sure that you’re not bidding less or more, which can affect your ad ranking or exhaust your marketing campaign budget.

 3. Sticking to That Old Technique